 Practitioners from industry, government, and not-for-profit sectors will bring different perspectives and urgency to the energy and environmental challenges that are central to the center’s mission.
-As such, applications from prospective visitors from a variety of backgrounds are encouraged to apply.
+As such, prospective visitors from a variety of backgrounds are encouraged to apply.

 current visiting fellows